awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting_NoBGP.md

 ## Tunnel<a name="IOS_NoBGP_tunnel"></a>

 First, check that you have the necessary firewall rules in place\.
-For more information, see [Configuring a Firewall Between the Internet and Your Customer Gateway](Introduction.md#FirewallRules)\.
+For more information, see [Configuring a Firewall Between the Internet and Your Customer Gateway Device](Introduction.md#FirewallRules)\.

 If your firewall rules are set up correctly, then continue troubleshooting with the following command: